dleonrdz/diabetes-readmission-prediction/README.md

 - `poetry.lock` & `pyproject.toml`: These files manage project dependencies and ensure reproducibility through the Poetry dependency management tool.

+- `.gitattributes`: This file is part of implementing Git Large File Storage (LFS) for managing large data files efficiently.
+It specifies which files are tracked by Git LFS, primarily used here for the processed data that was saved during the data processing steps.
+Utilizing Git LFS helps in keeping our repository size manageable while ensuring large datasets are easily accessible.

 ## Getting Started

 To explore the complete machine learning pipeline from data preprocessing to model evaluation in one go, check out the comprehensive notebook: [Complete ML Pipeline for Diabetic Readmission Prediction](notebooks/00-Complete_ML_Pipeline_for_Diabetic_Readmission_Prediction.ipynb).
 This notebook provides a step-by-step guide through the entire process, making it an excellent starting point for understanding the project's approach.